g0livax27/g0livax27/README.md

 I have a passion for coding and developing functional applications for everyday use.

-## Short list of my skillset:
+## My skillset:
+- APIs
+- Bootstrap
-- JavaScript, HTML, CSS
+- CSS
+- ES6
+- Express.js
+- HTML5
-- Express
+- JavaScript
-- Node
+- JSX
 - MongoDB
+- Mongoose
+- MVC
+- Node.js
+- Object Oriented Programming
+- React.js
-- REACT
+- Wireframes

 <!---
 g0livax27/g0livax27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.